DISCOVERY - EARLY THINGS

 Calling on his deep respect for the jazz genre, with its willingness to be progressive in nature whilst harnessing influences from the greats– such as Tony Bennett and Frank Sinatra – Giles fronted jazz band, The Glass Moon.

-They played nightly at the International Jazz Festival whilst creating a classic jazz songbook leading to the current release, Cam Giles - A Jazz Tribute To INXS, a modern jazz tribute to the road left behind, a tall shelf lled with everlasting memories, celebrations, deep loss, mistakes, and life-long friendships.
+They played the Melbourne International Jazz Festival whilst creating a classic jazz songbook leading to the current release, Cam Giles - A Jazz Tribute To INXS, a modern jazz tribute to the road left behind, a tall shelf filled with everlasting memories, celebrations, deep loss, mistakes, and life-long friendships.

 Cam and the band have just performed a Devonport Jazz Festival July 2019.